Planning Content Calendars for Year-Round Print on Demand Promotions [2025 Guide]

 - Announce product drops or sales with countdowns.

-- Mix up formats—photos, short videos, carousel posts, stories.
+- Mix up formats like photos, short videos, carousel posts, stories.

 To learn how smart scheduling powers your print on demand marketing, check out Is print on demand profitable? for actionable tips on boosting visibility and sales.